Sciemon/powerfactorypy/README.md

 # powerfactorypy
-Wrapper around the python API of PowerFactory (power system computation software by DIgSILENT)
+Wrapper around the python API of PowerFactory (power system computation software by DIgSILENT).